Siteseen Logo

 William Marbury sues the government (on the behalf of several other judges) and demanded that the Court issue a 'Writ of Mandamus'.
 This writ is "writ of mandate" which orders a public agency or governmental body to perform an act required by law when it has refused to do so.
 This was a power given by the Judiciary Act of 1789.
 William Marbury believed that this action would force President Jefferson to accept these appointments.

-1801 Judiciary Act for kids: Midnight Judges - Chief Justice Marshall
+1801 Judiciary Act: Midnight Judges - Chief Justice Marshall

 The matter was referred to Chief Justice John Marshall of the Supreme Court in Marbury v.
 Madison.
 Chief Justice Marshall ruled that the 1789 Judiciary Act was unconstitutional because it gave the Judicial Branch of government powers not granted to it by the Constitution.
 The Supreme Court could therefore not compel President Jefferson to accept the appointment of William Marbury.
 The Federalist William Marbury never became Justice of the Peace in the District of Columbia.